JeffreyKragten/Computational-Science/project_plan.md

 and all three will be responsible for the (design) choices and analysis written in the report.

 ## Timeline (max 100 words):
-15 jan: finish collecting necessary data/sources
+15 jan: finish collecting necessary data/sources<br/>
-25 jan: Minimal Viable Product finished
+25 jan: Minimal Viable Product finished<br/>
-28 jan: data analysis finished
+28 jan: data analysis finished<br/>
-31 jan: presentation finished
+31 jan: presentation finished<br/>
 2 feb: presentations